O-Despo/bsf-ai-21/class-prep/installing.md

 5. When you see it in finder double click it.
 A window should open saying `Welcom to the Python Installer`
 6. Click Continue
 7. On the read me page scroll to the bottom and click continue
-8. Click contues on the Lincaense section.
+8. Click continues on the License section.
 This will open a pop-up.
 9. On the pop-up click agree
 10. Click Install
 11. Enter your password in the pop-up